thebeckyhamm/metricslice-2015/readme.md

-## 2015 Redesign of MetricSlice Site
+## 2018 Redesign of MetricSlice Site

 ###To Do List
-- JS fallbacks
-- ARIA roles
-- Older browser fallbacks
-- Integrate sunrise/sunset API
+- blow up CSS and start over with BEM
+- write some blog posts
-- Schema attributes
+- a11y
+- make a PWA for funsies